-Filed under: Basic Beliefs of Mormons, Gospel Principles, Practices & Precepts, Preparedness
+Filed under: Basic Beliefs of Mormons, Mormon Principles, Practices & Precepts, Preparedness

 The recent Japanese tsunami has brought attention to the fact that in an emergency, it is often difficult to purchase food and water.
 Because normal deliveries are halted and many stores are closed, people find themselves running short of critical supplies in a crisis.